 Metro Fire is a combination of 16 smaller fire departments that, over the years, merged to create this California Special District.
-The last merger was in December 2000 when American River Fire Department and Sacramento County Fire Protection District merged to form the Sacramento Metropolitan Fire District.
+The last merger was in December 2000 when American River Fire Department and Sacramento County Fire Protection District merged to form the Sacramento Metropolitan Fire District, pursuant to Government Code Section 56839.
+As a special district, Metro Fire is governed by a Board of Directors; each member is elected by the voters within a geographical area, or division, of Metro Fire's operational area.

 On any given day, there are 155 on-duty personnel to serve the District's communities.
 Routine and emergency operations are managed with five (5) Battalion Chiefs with oversight through an Assistant Chief assigned a 24-hour shift.
 Metro Fire is comprised of three branches - Operations, Administration, and Support Services.

-Operations includes Fire & Rescue, Emergency Medical, Training & Safety, Special Operations, Homeland Security, Fire Investigation, Health & Wellness, and Community Services.
+Operations includes Fire & Rescue, Emergency Medical, Training & Safety, Special Operations, Homeland Security, Fire Investigation, and Health & Wellness Divisions.

 On September 25, 1999 by unanimous vote, the Board of Directors of the American River Fire District adopted an application for reorganization resolution with the Sacramento County Fire Protection District.
 On September 23, 1999, the Board of Directors of Sacramento County Fire adopted the application for reorganization with the American River Fire District.
 The adoptions of these resolutions officially called for the reorganization of both districts, which occurred on December 1, 2000.